haydenrear/spec-kit/templates/commands/specify.md

      - "Fix payment processing timeout bug" → "fix-payment-timeout"

 2. **Check for existing branches before creating new one**:

+    For each of the git submodules that we will be including in the changes, including the test_graph git submodule, and the application modules, such as Java application and lib modules, Python application and lib modules, and the root directory, which contains all of these submodules, do the following to prepare the repository.

    a.
 First, fetch all remote branches to ensure we have the latest information: